THE FUNDRAISING WALL: DOES YOUR FUNDRAISING PROGRAM LOOK LIKE THIS?

 If that is your organization’s fundraising program, you’re not alone.
-In fact, you’re stuck in front of the same wall 95% of the organization’s I’ve met in my three decades of fundraising face.
+In fact, you’re stuck in front of the same wall that 95% of the 120+ organizations that I have worked with in my three decades of fundraising have faced.
 I can help you get over this wall.

 What Is the Fundraising Wall?